-Now the Independent, in reasoning the question of bad trade, has fallen into the error of acquiescing in the 'prescriptive right" of the masters to make all the profits they can in times of prosperous trade, conferring upon them also the right and privilege of holding their own, abstaining from loss, and of being satisfied with ordinary profits in times of depression.
-Now, it is to this jected.
+Now the Independent, in reasoning the question of bad trade, has fallen into the error of acquiescing in the "prescriptive right" of the masters to make all the profits they can in times of prosperous trade, conferring upon them also the right and privilege of holding their own. abstaining from loss, and of being satisfied with ordinary profits in times of depression.
+Now, it is to this uniust mode of book-keeping that we have always objected.
 It is against this one-sided manner of bestowing sympathy that we have set our face.
-The system enables been established, and the details for its enforcement ratified and agreed to-after a sufficient amount of Royal of brisk trade; and if Capital as well as Land has its visits, fulsome exchange of Royal compliments, and ex- "duties" as well as its "rights," what we demand is a fair change of Royal presents made at the expense of their debtor and creditor account, instead of the masters taking starving people-the Tory press, ever ready to offer a pay- their stand upon the highest pinnacle of profit, and coning and harmless defence in behalf of the "rights of sidering that every farthing abstracted from that is so Labour," and as harmless an opposition to the aggressions | much unjustly plundered from them.
-There clearly of Capital, is horrified, and stands aghast, at the news of ought to be a fair calculation and a balancing between the masters' profits and the profits of their hands for a several of the speakers as to the improved course now to be pursued by the Trades in prosecution of their object; and very naturally asserts that a combination of all those moral elements, now to be enlisted in the Trades' Movement should make it irresistible.
+The system enables been established, and the details for its enforcement ratified and agreed to-after a sufficient amount of Royal of brisk trade; and if Capital as well as Land has its visits, fulsome exchange of Royal compliments, and ex- "duties" as well as its "rights," what we demand is a fair change of Royal presents made at the expense of their debtor and creditor account, instead of the masters taking 0 0 6 starving people-the Tory press, ever ready to offer a pay- their stand upon the highest pinnacle of profit, and coning and harmless defence in behalf of the "rights of sidering that every farthing abstracted from that is so 0 Labour, and as harmless an opposition to the aggressions much unjustly plundered from them.
+There clearly of Capital, is horrified, and stands aghast, at the news of ought to be a fair calculation and a balancing between the masters' profits and the profits of their hands for a

+The Independent has seized the admissions made in several of the speakers as to the improved course now to and very naturally asserts that a combination of all those moral elements, now to be enlisted in the Trades' Movement should make it irresistible.
 We admit it.
-They should be irresistible: but then we confidently assert that while violent language and daring atrocities may furnish the masters with a pretext for resisting the demands of the Trades, the most moral-the most irreproachable, insystem, as signally fail to rescue Labour's neck from Capital's tread.
-If the Trades are violent, resistance is thought valorous and patriotic.
-If the Trades are cool, calm, and argumentative, the masterss ee no more danger in them than Lord Howick did in that antipathy to the Poor Law Amendment Act that was not manifested in the blazing rick or burning mansion.
-The more we consider this all-important subject, the more strongly are we confirmed in the impression that Trades, to be protected, must be united; and that their union must be NATIONAL and

-The letter of Mr. DUNCOMBE is ominous and portentous
+They while violent language and daring atrocities may furnish the masters with a pretext for resisting the demands of the offensive, and persuasive means, will, under the present system, as signally fail to rescue Labour's neck from Capital's tread.
+If the Trades are violent, resistance is calm, and argumentative, the masterss ee no more danger The great value of the American triumph will be found in them than Lord Howick did in that antipathy to the Poor Law Amendment Act that was not manifested in the blazing rick or burning mansion.
+The more we consider this all-important subject, the more strongly are we confirmed in the impression that Trades, to be protected, must be united: and that their union must be NATIONAL and The letter of Mr. DUNCOMBE is ominous and portentous